 But things are different now.
 Illinois lawmakers recently enacted a co-parenting law.
 This law encourages both parents to take an active role in the child-rearing process.
 Obviously, such a partnership is not possible in all cases.
 However, the law strongly encourages people to permanently set aside their differences for the good of the children.

 That kind of relationship demands civility.
 Divorced parents need not be friends, but they must do more than merely acknowledge the other parent’s right to exist.
 By working out their differences largely on their own, a mediator develops this kind of civility.

 Connect With a Dedicated Attorney

 Mediation’s benefits are impossible to ignore.
-For a free consultation with an experienced family law attorney in Chicago, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law.
+Convenient payment plans are available.